A New Treatment of Boundary Conditions in PDE Solution with Galerkin Methods via Partial Integral Equation Framework: Partial Integral Equations Framework

 from where, since $B\mbf u_{bf}(t)=\mbf h(t)$, we have

 Using the assumption of invertibilty of $B_T$, we may now express the core boundary condition vector as

 Substituting (\ref{eq:ubc}) into (\ref{eq:up}), we get

 which concludes the proof of the first part of the theorem.
-Note that the addition rule, scalar multiplication rule and the composition rule for the 3-PI operators~\cite{peet2020partial} were used in this proof.
+Note that the addition rule, scalar multiplication rule and the composition rule for the 3-PI operators, given in~\cref{sec:composition}, were used in this proof.

 Conversely, let $\mbf u_f(x,t)$ be in $L_2^{ns}$.
 It is proven in~\cite{peet_arxiv_PDE} that $\mcl T \mbf u_f(x,t)\in X^0$.
 Therefore, $\mcl T\mbf u_f(x,t)\in X$, since $X^0\subset X$.
-It is easy to see that $K(x)B_T^{-1}\mbf{h}(t)\in H^{\infty}$, therefore $K(x)B_T^{-1}\mbf{h}(t)\in X$, and $\mbf u^h(x,t)\in X$.
+It is easy to see that $K(x)B_T^{-1}\mbf{h}(t)\in H^{\infty\,ns}$, therefore $K(x)B_T^{-1}\mbf{h}(t)\in X$, and $\mbf u^h(x,t)\in X$.
 We now only need to show that $\mbf u^h(x,t)$ satisfies boundary conditions (\ref{eq:bcon}).
 We may evaluate the value of components $\mbf u_1^h(x,t)$, $\mbf u_2^h(x,t)$ from (\ref{eq:maph}) using the definition of $K(x)$ and $\mcl T$.
 Correspondingly, we have

 Furthermore, differentiating (\ref{eq:u2}) with respect to $x$, we get

 Now, evaluating (\ref{eq:u1}), (\ref{eq:u2}), (\ref{eq:u2x}) at $x=a$ nullifies the contribution of $\mcl P_{\{0,G_1,0\}}$ operator and gives us the boundary conditions vector $\mbf u_{bc}(t)$ as